(Listen…your destiny is still crying out in your soul.)

 - “Destiny is what happens when those God-given desires, mixed with my particular gifting, are allowed to be healed, matured, and released to freely give away.
 This is where this whole book has been heading.”

 - “Destiny is the ordained intention God has sacredly prepared with your name on it.”
-When you read that, did something ache inside of you?
-Because you’ve always known that no matter how much life has broken you.
-No matter how “crazy busy” or numbed or distracted you have kept your life.
+When you read that did something ache inside of you?
+Because you’ve always known that no matter how much life has broken you, no matter how “crazy busy” or numbed or distracted you have kept your life, your life was made for something more?

 - “Don’t be afraid of this feeling of matching up with your destiny.”
 Something is awakening inside of you.